-On March 21, Amazon partially relaxed its restriction policy with the gradually improving condition.
+On March 21, Amazon partially relaxed its restriction policy concerning Amazon new seller restrictions with the gradually improving condition.
 It announced, “While we will continue prioritizing the products we can receive beyond April 5, we are now able to broaden the list.”

 Amazon also informed sellers that it would continue to implement the social distancing guidelines within its fulfillment centers.
 That is to protect employees from virus transmission and to ensure that logistics will remain in relatively normal operations.
 It likewise emphasized the need to prioritize products that customers desperately need.
 After all, it is also a requirement that the government-mandated businesses should adhere to.